kiwigrid/gherkin-testcafe/README.md

 In contrast to `cucumber-js`, the first parameter of the step implementation is testcafe's test controller.
 All other arguments will be the values of the regular expression's captured parentheses.

+## Hooks
+If you want to use hooks, please refer to the [documentation](https://github.com/cucumber/cucumber-js/blob/master/docs/support_files/hooks.md) of the Cucumber-js.
+Also, please note that multiple tags per hook definition are not supported.

 ## License

 see [LICENSE.md](./LICENSE.md)